-This is useful as it provides a method for relating and comparing activities in multi-media systems such as natural environments and for testing hypotheses of equilibrium partitioning in the environment.
-However, in the environment, physical and biological processes often interfere with the chemical's natural tendency to achieve an equilibrium and cause chemical activities to differ among media.
+This is useful because it provides a method for relating and comparing activities in multimedia systems such as natural environments and for testing hypotheses of equilibrium partitioning in the environment.
+In the environment, however, physical and biological processes often interfere with the chemical's natural tendency to achieve equilibrium and cause chemical activities to differ among media.

 Merits of the chemical activity approach

-Typically, environmental risk assessments involve a comparison of exposure and toxicity reference concentrations for a specific environmental medium (e.g. water).
+Typically, environmental risk assessments involve a comparison of exposure and toxicity reference concentrations for a specific environmental medium (e.g., water).
 A simple comparison of exposure concentrations and toxicity reference concentrations cannot be used if the concentrations apply to different media.
-For example, the concentration of a chemical in fish or water cannot be directly compared to the concentration of that chemical in an in-vitro bioassay.
+For example, the concentration of a chemical in fish or water cannot be directly compared with the concentration of that chemical in an in vitro bioassay.
 Hence, in risk analyses involving concentrations in different media, there is a tendency to exclude data and information from risk assessments.
 By expressing chemical exposure and toxicity on a common basis, the chemical activity approach provides a method for including more information in a risk assessment than in a conventional concentration-based approach.

-The chemical activity approach can also be useful in identifying erroneous data that should be avoided in an environmental risk analysis.
-Apparent chemical activities (derived from concentration observations or dosage levels in toxicity studies) greater than the maximum possible value of 1 indicate experimental artefacts, often due to dosing in excess of the chemical's solubility in the dosing medium and/or analytical error.
-For solid chemicals, the maximum chemical activity is a value F, which is often referred to as the fugacity ratio and is a function of the chemical's melting point (hence different for each solid chemical) but always less than 1 [39].
+The chemical activity strategy can also be useful in identifying erroneous data that should be avoided in an environmental risk analysis.
+Apparent chemical activities (derived from concentration observations or dosage levels in toxicity studies) greater than the maximum possible value of 1 indicate experimental artifacts, often because of dosing in excess of the chemical's solubility in the dosing medium and/or analytical error.
+For solid chemicals, the maximum chemical activity is a value of F, which is often referred to as the fugacity ratio and is a function of the chemical's melting point (hence different for each solid chemical) but always less than 1 [39].

-Another useful feature of the chemical activity approach in risk analysis is that non-polar narcosis, which is a mode of toxic action exhibited by many hydrophobic organic substances (and hence sometimes referred to as "baseline toxicity"), is associated with a relatively narrow range of This article is protected by copyright.
-All rights reserved chemical activities between 0.01 to 0.09 [33,34].
-In absence of toxicity data, chemical activities of environmental contaminants in excess of 0.01 can indicate a potential for toxic effects.
+Another useful feature of the chemical activity approach in risk analysis is that nonpolar narcosis, which is a mode of toxic action exhibited by many hydrophobic organic substances (and hence sometimes referred to as "baseline toxicity"), is associated with a relatively narrow range of chemical activities between 0.01 to 0.09 [33,34].
+In the absence of toxicity data, chemical activities of environmental contaminants in excess of 0.01 can indicate a potential for toxic effects.

-Another possible advantage of the activity approach, but one that requires further study, is that for chemicals with certain modes of toxic action (e.g. non-polar and polar narcosis), chemical activities appear to be additive [33,34].
-This is likely relevant to the risk assessment for DEHP as there are several other phthalate esters including di-butyl-phthalate, butyl-benzyl-phthalate, di-iso-nonyl-phthalate and di-iso-decyl-phthalate that are mass produced and ubiquitous in the global environment.
+Another possible advantage of the activity technique, but one that requires further study, is that for chemicals with certain modes of toxic action (e.g., nonpolar and polar narcosis), chemical activities appear to be additive [33,34].
+This is likely relevant to the risk assessment for DEHP because there are several other phthalate esters, including di-butyl-phthalate, butyl-benzyl-phthalate, di-iso-nonyl-phthalate, and di-iso-decylphthalate, that are mass-produced and ubiquitous in the global environment.

 Limitations of the chemical activity approach

 The chemical activity approach assumes a linear relationship between activity and concentration.
-The existence of a linear activity-concentration relationship is generally accepted for dilute solutions of hydrophobic organic substances in water, but is less well characterized for organic media such as lipids, proteins and organic carbon, in which many organic chemicals tend to exhibit higher concentrations than those in water.
-However, in many cases it is reasonable to assume that such a linearity exists for many substances subject to environmental risk assessments.
-This is because environmental concentrations of many pollutants are often well below the mole fraction solubility x at which non-linearity between chemical activity and concentration is expected [39].
+The existence of a linear activity-concentration relationship is generally accepted for dilute solutions of hydrophobic organic substances in water; however, it is less well characterized for organic media such as lipids, proteins, and organic carbon, in which many organic chemicals tend to exhibit higher concentrations than those in water.
+Furthermore, in many cases it is reasonable to assume that such a linearity exists for many substances subject to environmental risk assessments.
+This is because environmental concentrations of many pollutants are often well below the mole fraction solubility x at which nonlinearity between chemical activity and concentration is expected [39].